-7.13 Hot Plate
+7.12 Hot Plate

-A stainless-steel hot plate is provided on the top of the stove for cooking and heating purposes.
-Always use flat-bottomed kettles or pans as they allow the best heat transfer.
-To achieve faster boiling or frying on the hot plate, increase the burning rate of the fire accordingly.
-The hottest part of the plate is the rear central region just in front of the flue pipe and can achieve temperatures of 300 - 350 deg C. Edges and front regions are cooler which adds flexibility to carrying out cooking and heating activity.
-Experience will develop the best ways to use the hot plate.
-The hot plate will change colour with use of the stove and take on a patina typical of metal cooking surfaces.
-The stainless steel may be cleaned with usual household cleaning materials but is not intended or expected to remain bright and clean at all times due to the effective heat it is designed to provide.
+A solid reinforced steel hot plate is provided on the top of the stove for cooking and heating purposes.
+The circular centre section can be removed for using a Wok or round bottomed cooking pan - but replace it as soon as the pan is removed.
+Always use flat-bottomed kettles or pans on the surface of the hot plate as they allow the best heat transfer.

+To achieve fast boiling or frying on the hot plate, increase the burning rate of the fire accordingly.
+The hottest part of the plate is the central region towards the front which can achieve temperatures greater than 400-450 deg C. Side edges are slightly cooler which adds flexibility to carrying out cooking and heating activity.

+The hot plate will warm up 15-30 minutes after lighting the stove depending on the flue draught and how fiercely the fire is built up.
+Experimentation, practice and experience will develop the best ways to use the hot plate and position multiple cooking pans for best results.

+The hot plate will change colour with use of the stove and take on a patina typical of most metal cooking surfaces.
+The steel may be cleaned with usual household cleaning materials or a scraper when necessary but is not intended or expected to remain bright and clean at all times due to the highly effective heat it is designed to provide plus the effects of abrasion and spillages.
+Using wire wool, wire brush or a light rub with wet and dry paper will restore the surface to "as new" when required.

-7.14 Optional Oven
+7.13 Cooking Oven